How CBD treats epilepsy and seizures in animals

 Additionally, animal studies and in vitro research show CBD exhibits neuroprotective effects which may aid in protecting against damage to the brain and nervous system during seizures.

-Endocannabinoids are produced by the body to achieve homeostasis – the state that epileptic seizures aim to disrupt.
-Supplementing with the phytocannabinoids found abundantly in CBD can help restore balance.
+Dogs, just like humans, have an endocannabinoid system – this system is found throughout the body and interacts with other body systems to help maintain homeostasis.
+Endocannabinoids are compounds that are produced naturally by the body to achieve homeostasis – the state that epileptic seizures aim to disrupt.
+Supplementing with phytocannabinoids like CBD can help restore balance.

+Two types of endocannabinoid receptors have been identified: CB1 receptors, found predominantly in the brain and nervous system; and CB2 receptors, existing mainly in the immune system.
 While CBD benefits both receptors, their ability to calm overactive neurons and control seizures comes from the interactions with CB1 receptors.

 CBD for epilepsy in cats